borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 This tells borgmatic to run the `repository` consistency check at most once every two weeks for a given repository and the `archives` check at most once a month.
-The `frequency` value is a number followed by a unit of time, e.g. "3 days", "1 week", "2 months", etc. The `frequency` defaults to `always`, which means run this check every time checks run.
+The `frequency` value is a number followed by a unit of time, e.g. "3 days", "1 week", "2 months", etc.

+The `frequency` defaults to `always` for a check configured without a `frequency`, which means run this check every time checks run.
+But if you omit consistency checks from configuration entirely, borgmatic runs full-repository checks (`repository`) and per-archive checks (`archives`) within each repository, at most once a month.

 Unlike a real scheduler like cron, borgmatic only makes a best effort to run checks on the configured frequency.
 It compares that frequency with how long